torizon/aval/README.md

   -h, --help            show this help message and exit --report remote-path local-output
                         Copies a file over Remote Access from remote-path from the target device to local-output.
+  --before BEFORE       Command to run before the main command on target device.
 ```

 ## Example